 Question: For workers using the sidecar model it will feel like they’re using a single savings tool.
 But, underneath the surface there are two distinct savings jars: an accessible emergency savings account and a traditional defined contribution pension pot.
 How are the contributions distributed between the two?

 That’s absolutely right.
 Rather than having a separate pension pot and emergency account, this hybrid approach combines the two.
 Doing so enables the flow of money to be managed in a smarter way that fits more naturally with people’s financial lives and preferences.
 The idea is that this approach will help to create a better balance of shorter and longer-term savings for each individual saver.

 For workers, it’s also an easy and straightforward savings tool to use.
 A large part of this simplicity is thanks to the payroll mechanism that enables a regular flow of contributions to be split between the two pots.
-Once an individual has signed up and agreed to pay in an extra amount each month, on top of their normal auto enrolment contributions, the rest is done for them.
+Once an individual has signed up, set their emergency savings target, and decided how much they want to pay in each pay period, on top of their normal auto enrolment contributions, the rest is done for them.
 So whilst they’re busy with work and home life, their emergency savings pot will be steadily building up so it’s there ready for them when they need it most.
-And, if they reach the savings cap, they’ll then start saving more for retirement.
+And, if they reach the savings target, they’ll then start saving more for retirement.